rndubs/prepro-light/test/README.md

 - Verify extension ID in `helpers.ts` matches package.json
 - Ensure extension is built before running tests
 - Check that extension main file exists in dist/

+### macOS "bad option" Errors (Legacy Runner)
+If using the legacy `@vscode/test-electron` runner directly:
+- Switch to the new CLI: `npm test` instead of `npm run test:legacy`
+- The `@vscode/test-cli` runner is configured in `.vscode-test.mjs` and avoids hardcoded Electron flags
+- This resolves issues with macOS 14+ Electron hardened runtime restrictions

 ## Future Enhancements (Phase 9)